egemenimre/satmad/docs/propagation/tle_storage.rst

 Once initialised, the TLE list can be filtered using the enumerator :class:`.TleFilterParams` and a filtering value.
-To filter with an element like an identifier (e.g. name or catalogue number) where an exact match can be found, :meth:`.TleStorage.filter_by_value` method should be used.
+To filter with an element like an identifier (e.g. name or catalogue number) where an exact match can be found, `filter_by_value` method should be used.
 In the example above, a satellite with the catalogue number "46495" is extracted from the list.

-Conversely, if a range rather than an exact match is sought (e.g. semimajor axis, epoch or eccentricity), then :meth:`.TleStorage.filter_by_range` method should be used.
+Conversely, if a range rather than an exact match is sought (e.g. semimajor axis, epoch or eccentricity), then `filter_by_range` method should be used.
 In the example above, a threshold epoch is given and all TLE values after this threshold are extracted.
 This method can accept a minimum, a maximum or both, such that::

 `max_value > param > min_value`